Arfaz123/http_handler/README.md

 ### Create a HttpHandler Instance

-Create an instance of `HttpHandler` by providing a Dio instance and other optional parameters:
+Create an instance of `HttpHandler` by providing a http instance and other optional parameters:

 ```dart
   final httpHandler = HttpHandler(